Do SMBs need advice today and if so who can deliver it?

 Larger corporations, especially within the US will have outside experts who have become embedded almost on a permanent basis within their own organisations.
-So as to keep the various boards updated on these ever changing developments on an almost constant basis.
-However, amongst the SMB market, not just in the UK and Europe, but also across the emerging markets such as Brazil, India, China, South America there is not the wherewithal either financially or time wise to have outside experts on the payroll on a permanent basis.
+So as to keep the various boards updated on these ever-changing developments on an almost constant basis.
+However, amongst the SMB market, not just in the UK and Europe, but also across emerging markets such as Brazil, India, China, and South America there is not the wherewithal either financially or time-wise to have outside experts on the payroll on a permanent basis.

 It is worth remembering that across the developed/ developing world there are now a large number of corporate consultative bodies.
 There is a view that there are not enough or large enough corporate clients to sustain this number.
-And that a resulting consequence would be that particular market reducing.
+And that a resulting consequence would be a reduction of that particular market.
 SMBs are aware that they need to learn and adapt.
-This requires expert help, not on a permanent basis, but on a now and then, short term delivery basis.
+This requires expert help, not on a permanent basis, but on a now-and-then, short-term delivery basis.
 Preferably, from a consultative practice of a similar size.

 SMBs need advice from experienced advisors

 Some advisory organisations are large, unwieldy, and slow to respond.
 Analysis should take a matter of days at most not months.
 But that obviously depends on the client size.
 Within the SMB market though, a good consultative practice will have recruited experts in these new fields anyway.
-Who will also have expert knowledge in the business basics, by the very nature of their own experience.
-(For example, sales improvement, tax and VAT matters, bookkeeping systems, marketing techniques etc.) And who will be able to deliver concise technology based advice over a short period of time.
-SMBs need advice which is effective both strategically and financially.
+Who will also have expert knowledge in the business basics, by the very nature of their own experience?
+(For example, sales improvement, tax and VAT matters, bookkeeping systems, marketing techniques etc.) And who will be able to deliver concise technology-based advice over a short period of time?
+SMBs need advice that is effective both strategically and financially.